 Traversing peaceful countryside and the bustle of world-class cities, this Texas-sized paddling trail covers 130 river miles, spanning nine cities and three counties.
 Twenty-one official launch sites along its length allow access to three major river tributaries, the Clear Fork, West Fork, and Elm Fork, as well as 40 miles of the main stem.

-The Trinity Paddling Trail is flanked along much of its length by paved hike/bike trails and is adjacent to five learning centers and over fifty parks and nature preserves.
+The Trinity River National Water Trail is flanked along much of its length by paved hike/bike trails and is adjacent to five learning centers and over fifty parks and nature preserves.
 The river has great historical significance as well.
 Visitors can paddle along water routes once used by Native American traders; visit the site where the 49’ers crossed the river on their way to the California gold rush, or sit on the river bank at Big Spring where President Sam Houston camped while negotiating a landmark treaty in the 1840s.

 Trinity Coalition was encouraged by the North Central Texas Council of Governments (NCTCOG) to assemble the various segments of the Upper Trinity River in North Texas into a fully-integrated paddling trail.
 Prior to our concept of this integrated trail project, each of the nine river-cities in North Texas viewed their segment of the river as its own entity.